 - The course is also offered to the students of the fields other than those the course is directly associated with.

 The capacity limit for the course is 75 student(s).

 Current registration and enrolment status: enrolled: 26/75, only registered: 2/75, only registered with preference (fields directly associated with the programme): 2/75

 - fields of study / plans the course is directly associated with

 - there are 37 fields of study the course is directly associated with, display

 - Course objectives

-- The aim of the course is to introduce the field of development of digital games, both theoretical and practical approaches.
-At the end of the course students should be able to:
+- The aim of the course is to introduce the field of development of digital games, in both theoretical and practical approaches.
+Lectures will provide theoretical principles of game development (computer graphics, physics, games interfaces, etc.).

 - Learning outcomes